yenaing-oo/teachreach/README.md

 ## TeachReach
-A platformn that makes student easily fine a tutor!
+A platform to connect a student easily with a tutor!

 ## Iteration Document (for Markers)